Coarsening dynamics for spiral and disordered waves in active Potts models: Abstract

 \section{Abstract}

 This study examines the domain-growth dynamics of $q$-state active Potts models ($q=3$--$8$) under the cyclically symmetric conditions using Monte Carlo simulations on square and hexagonal lattices.
 By imposing active cyclic flipping of states, finite-length waves emerge in the long-term limit.
 This study focuses on coarsening dynamics from an initially random mixture of states to these moving-domain states.
-When spiral waves appear in the final state, the correlation length follows the Lifshitz--Allen--Cahn (LAC) law ($\propto t^{1/2}$) until saturation is observed at the characteristic wavelength.
-By contrast, in the case of nonspiral waves, the growth rate is raised prior to the saturation, leading to a transient increase in the coarsening exponent.
-Moreover, the mean cluster size exhibits a similar form of transient increase under most of the conditions.
+The correlation length and mean cluster size grow, following the Lifshitz--Allen--Cahn (LAC) law ($\propto t^{1/2}$) in the intermediate time range, and in the late range, saturation is observed at the characteristic wavelengths.
+It is found that the growth rate is raised prior to saturation, leading to a transient increase in the coarsening exponent.
+The coarsening dynamics to disordered waves exhibit greater transient increases than those to spiral waves.
+Moreover, the transient increase is greater at higher $q$.
 In factorized symmetry modes at $q=6$, domains composed of two or three states similarly follow the LAC law.
-Finally, this study confirmed that the choice of lattice type (square or hexagonal) and update scheme (Metropolis or Glauber) does not alter the dynamic behavior.
+Finally, this study confirms that the choice of lattice type (square or hexagonal) and update scheme (Metropolis or Glauber) does not alter the dynamic behavior.